mitsuhiko/lucumr/2013/7/23/licensing.rst

 consider simplifying our software licensing environment as we otherwise will have no ideas what will happen in a few years from now.

-I think at that point it would be interesting to think about how to make the explain people in the clearest possible way way the implications of software licenses are and how they can reach their goal.
+I think at that point it would be interesting to think about how to explain people in the clearest possible way way the implications of software licenses are and how they can reach their goal.
 And that would include some flow graphs that point out the problems with cross license compatibility, what the lack of a contributor statement could mean, what